Methodology

 Buyer Compass is built to help London property buyers think more clearly, not to overwhelm them with generic listings or overconfident claims.

-Our approach combines practical buyer-side judgement, structured research, and clear boundaries around what we do and do not claim.
+The approach combines practical buyer-side judgement, structured research, and clear boundaries around what Buyer Compass does and does not claim.

 Editorial standard